EXPIRED

 Sherwood Foundation School is a Foundation Special School located in the London Borough of Sutton and made up of three campuses:

-Sherwood Park Campus: This is a specialist school for learners aged 3 - 19 years who have severe, multiple and complex learning difficulties and/or disabilities.
+Sherwood Park Campus is a specialist school for learners aged 3–19 years who have severe, multiple and complex learning difficulties and/or disabilities.
 This includes learners who have highly complex access needs resulting from their physical and/or health conditions.
 All learners require high levels of adult support to access learning.

-Sherwood Manor Campus: This is a specialist school primarily for Autistic learners aged 11 - 19 years who have moderate to severe barriers to learning.
+Sherwood Manor Campus is a specialist school primarily for autistic learners aged 11–19 years who have moderate to severe barriers to learning.
 Most of our pupils can access a highly adapted formal learning environment with high levels of adult support.
-Some of our learners struggle to deal with the demands of or become highly anxious in an adult led learning environment so may need a highly individualised learning offer to meet their academic potential.
+Some of our learners struggle to deal with the demands of an adult-led learning environment so may need a highly individualised learning offer to meet their academic potential.

 School location